Property Market Portugal

 Homeowners looking to sell are in an excellent position, and we predict values will stabilise this year after a slight rise in 2017.
 The area is also a popular holiday destination for visitors from Portugal, Europe and beyond, which is good news for rental income.
 We saw a lot of new rental customers in 2017, and expect to see them return now that they have experienced what the Algarve has to offer.

-In short, 2018 is shaping up to be an exciting year, whether you are looking for an exclusive property in Portugal, or hoping to enjoy the benefits of your existing home.
+In short, 2018 is shaping up to be an exciting year, whether you are looking for an exclusive property in Portugal, or hoping to enjoy the benefits of your existing home, to make the most of the property market in Portugal.